biosphere-labs/cite-tutor/docs/aws-spot-fleet-training.md

-# AWS Spot Fleet Training Orchestration for Sci-Tutor
+# AWS Spot Fleet Training Orchestration for Cite-Tutor

 ## Overview

-This document provides comprehensive documentation for training the Sci-Tutor AI models using AWS Spot Fleets for cost-effective GPU-accelerated training.
+This document provides comprehensive documentation for training the Cite-Tutor AI models using AWS Spot Fleets for cost-effective GPU-accelerated training.
 The system uses spot instances to reduce training costs by up to 90% compared to on-demand instances.

 ## Architecture Overview